How long would you miss me when I pass away?

 People have compassion, empathy, and kindness for one another although our own interests come first.

 You can live in a mansion but after death, you will get a nameplate on your grave.
+Not many will put flowers on your grave.

 We are doing and planning things for the future.
 We are not giving considerations to the possibility of our deaths in plannings.
 We are pretending as if we are immortal.